H-HOPE/Use-Case-Studies/README.md

 ## Site 2: Verona sewage treatment discharge canal (Entrance of the Labyrinth)

-We analyzed water velocity data collected from the entrance of the outflow channel of the Verona sewage treatment plant, a location characterized by concentrated and laminar flow ideal for oscillating harvesters.
-Measurements, taken at one-minute intervals from January 2021 to December 2022, were analyzed to calculate potential harvester power generation.
+We analyzed water velocity data collected at the entrance of the Labyrinth of the Verona sewage treatment plant, a site characterized by concentrated, laminar flow—ideal conditions for oscillating energy harvesters.
+The proposed installation location, shown in Figure 4, provides optimal flow characteristics for efficient harvester operation.

 **Water velocity data analysis**

-The proposoed harvest intallation location, visible in Figure 4 offers concentrated, laminar flow ideal for the efficient operation of oscillating harvesters.
-The velocity time series for 2021 and 2022 (Fig. 5) represents the measured water velocity at the selected location in the Verona sewage treatment discharge canal.
-The dataset spans from January 2021 to December 2022, with one minute sampling interval.
+Velocity measurements were recorded at one-minute intervals from January 2021 to December 2022.
+The resulting time series (Figure 5) represents the measured water velocity at the selected site, which was subsequently analyzed to estimate the potential power generation of the proposed oscillating harvesters.

 <p align="center">
   <img src="images/Site_3_location.jpg" alt="image12" height="466">